Josey9087/Password-Generator/README.md

 WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+This is a link to the deployed page: https://josey9087.github.io/PasswordGenerator/

 Explainations for the code are commented in the code.
 Only the Javascript code is commented as it was the only one I wrote.